tgartland89/phase-1-week-1-practice/README.md

 * Write a function called `getRandomSighting()` that returns a **random** ufo sighting object from the `UFO_SIGHTINGS` dataset.
 If you need help or a hint, [click here](https://stackoverflow.com/questions/4550505/getting-a-random-value-from-a-javascript-array).

+* Write a function called `getComment` that takes in a ufo sighting object as an argument and returns the comment as a string.

+* Write a function called `getFirstWordInComment` that takes a ufo sighting object as an argument and returns the first word in the commnent.

 * Write a function called `shapeTypes` that returns an array of all the different shapes that are present in the `UFO_SIGHTINGS`.
 There should only be one copy of each shape in the returned array (no duplicates).

 * Write a function called `calculateViewDuration` that takes in a ufo sighting object and returns the string `"Short"` if the object's duration is under 120, `"Average"` if the time is between 120 and 240, and `"Long"` if the time is greater than 240.